 Gruyeres is a charming medieval town couple of hours train ride from Geneve.
 One of the top things to do in Gruyeres is a visit to the La Maison Cailler chocolate factory.
 Chocolate lovers cannot miss a visit to this chocolate factory where you can take a tour on origin, evolution of the chocolate and the chocolate making process which also includes an unlimited chocolate tasting at end of the tour.
 The other major points of interest is a visit to the Gruyeres Cheese factory.
 On a tour of the cheese factory, one can learn about the manufacturing and processing of one of the finest cheese in the world – the Gruyeres Cheese.
 A visit to Gruyeres is incomplete without a visit to the medieval village of Gruyeres.

 A 10 minutes bus ride from the Gruyeres Cheese factory will get you to the village of Gruyeres.
 The Gruyeres village sits in a picturesque location and several historical buildings including the Gruyeres Castle.
+The medieval village of Gruyeres is one of the most beautiful villages in Switzerland.
 You can take a tour of the medieval castle of Gruyeres and explore the history of the region.
 The village square is surrounded by restaurants where you try some Gruyeres special cheese delicacies like Fondue and Raclette.
 HR Giger Museum and the Tibet Museum are two unique museums located in the Gruyeres Village which should definitely not miss.

 The Golden Pass trains which run between Montreux and Lucerne and chugs past the breathtaking landscapes and small villages of Switzerland start from Montreux City.